orppst/guide/docs/Observer/Creating Proposals/index.md

 You will notice three buttons at the top of the overview page, namely _Export Proposal_, _Clone Proposal_, and _Delete Proposal_.

-_Export Proposal_ provides a downloaded zip file containing this proposal as JSON, any supporting documents you may have uploaded, and a screenshot of this overview.
-The astute among you will have realised this is the file you upload when you click on the button _Import existing proposal_.
+_Export Proposal_ provides a downloadable zip file containing this proposal as JSON, any supporting documents you may have uploaded, and a screenshot of this overview.
+The astute among you will have realised this is the file you then upload when you click on the button _Import existing proposal_.
 The intention of this is to allow you to transfer proposals between different instanced of the Polaris application.

 _Clone Proposal_ creates a deep copy of the current proposal as a new proposal i.e., everything is copied - targets, technical goals, observations, justifications, supporting documents, ...

-If you've decided that this proposal is no longer worth pursuing then clicking on _Delete Proposal_ will remove it permanently from the system.
-Notice that if the proposal has been submitted to a **Proposal Cycle** that submitted proposal is _NOT_ removed from the cycle.
-We explain about **Submitted Proposals** elsewhere, but for now see them as a "snapshot" of the proposal at the point of submission.
-We would recommend that you don't delete proposals that are actively submitted to a cycle.
+_Delete Proposal_ will permanently remove the proposal from the system.
+Notice that if the proposal has been submitted to a **Proposal Cycle** the **Submitted Proposal**, which is a separate entity to the currently active proposal, is _NOT_ removed from the cycle.
+**Submitted Proposals** can be thought of as a "snapshot" of the proposal, frozen at the point of submission.
+We would recommend that you don't delete proposals that are actively submitted to a cycle i.e., under review, but this is not a restriction.

 ## Next Steps: adding Targets and Technical Goals